Changissnz/selfinterest/README.md

 luck that made them.
 This is perplexing to reason and feel about.
 There is a strange mixture of claimed selflessness (luck was the agent, not them) and arrogance (luck was on their side to help them be the domineering agent at the end).
-Luck is also not very scientific, for it forsakes the drive of self-interest to understand possibly for control and it also implies that the agent of luck is a participant in some game of probabilities forced onto them.
+Luck is also not very scientific, for it forsakes the drive of self-interest to understand, possibly for control, and it also implies that the agent of luck is a participant in some game of probabilities forced onto them.